-What Does This Mean For Your Small Business?
+What Does This Mean for Your Small Business?

 Back in February 2021, Facebook made a brazen attempt to crush the Australian Federal government's proposed regulations for them to pay for the use of local news content.

-Fast forward a few years, Australia is again on the front line of this “Digital War”.
+Australia is now on the front line of this Digital War.

 The Australian Government proposed a legal code that would allow Australian news publishers to charge tech companies to use their content in search results and news feeds.